EmelineJJ/python-esilv0121-ca1-23858-23861/readme.txt

 02/05/2021
-some change in loginEmployee : text change in password and an error if the password is not correct. customers.txt
+some change in loginEmployee : text change in password and an error if the password is not correct. customers.txt we connect the python and the html for create, delete and make a transaction do a error message when the transaction is not possible

 for 06/05//2021:
 look at the UML diagrams